bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 ## Install QGroundControl

-We recommend using the most recent daily build of QGroundControl, which can be [downloaded and installed from here](https://donlakeflyer.gitbooks.io/qgroundcontrol-user-guide/content/download_and_install.html).
+We recommend using the most recent daily build of QGroundControl.
 Downloads are available for Android, Windows, Mac OS, and Linux.

 Here are direct links to the most recent daily builds: